cloue894253/macaw/README.md

 *Logical Data Model for Health Management System* *(Click to open diagram)*

-## Mapping JSON Files to Relational Tables
+## Mapping REPORT Files to Relational Tables

-*JSON to Relational Database Mapping*
+*REPORT to Relational Database Mapping*
 *(Click to open document)*

 ## Explanation of the Conversion Approach

 ### 1. Entity Identification and Structure

-I identified the key entities in the system by analyzing the JSON file structures.
+I identified the key entities in the system by analyzing the REPORT file structures.
 The main observation was that there are parallel structures for credit healths and regular healths, which I've consolidated into a single relational model.
 This approach:

 1. Eliminates redundancy: Rather than having separate tables for credit and debit healths, I've used a product_type field to distinguish them
 2. Maintains data integrity: Relationships between entities are preserved through foreign keys